2k177/My-Eternal-learning-python/pytest/Intro_Pytest/README.md

 ===================================================================================================== 2 passed in 0.59s ======================================================================================================

 ```
-pytest finds the function with test_ as profix and start executing the function.
+pytest finds the function with test_ as prefix and start executing the function.